Scott Pilgrim vs. the World: Casting

+The cast of the film reprised their roles for the 2023 Netflix animated series Scott Pilgrim Takes Off.

 Music

 The film is not only physically set in Toronto, but also, according to Allan Weiss, culturally and temporally located within "the Annex and Wychwood neighbourhoods [of Toronto] during the David Miller era", the time and place of a very specific music scene that the film "embed[s] [itself] into [...] not only via Scott's fictional band[,] but also by the appearance of such clubs as the now defunct Rockit[, and] the film's indie rock soundtrack"; Weiss asserts that the film "marks the mythologizing of the cool Annex scene, the transformation of Toronto indie rock [...] into the stuff of adventure", as "nearly all of the major events [...] are connected in some way to this music scene."

-The soundtrack features contributions by Radiohead producer Nigel Godrich, Beck, Metric, Broken Social Scene, Cornelius, Dan the Automator, Kid Koala, and David Campbell.
+The soundtrack features contributions by Nigel Godrich, Beck, Metric, Broken Social Scene, Cornelius, Dan the Automator, Kid Koala, and David Campbell.
 O'Malley had written up playlists for each of the comics in the back of the books, introducing Wright to other Canadian bands during development.
 Building on this, Wright said that the production "tried to [...] find a real band for each of the fictional bands, because usually in music films you have one composer who does everything".
 Wright and Godrich met with and scouted bands to write for the film for two years.
 Godrich scored the film, his first film score.
-Before he became involved with the film, early scripts had the running joke that "you never heard the bands [...]
+Before he became involved, early scripts had the running joke that "you never heard the bands [...]
 You heard the intro, and then it would cut to the next scene, and somebody would be going, 'Oh my God, that's the best song ever.'
 That was a joke for a long time", according to Wright.

 Webber, Pill, and Simmons, as the members of Sex Bob-omb all had to learn to play their respective instruments and spent time rehearsing as a band with Cera (who already played bass) before filming began.
 Chris Murphy of the band Sloan was the guitar coach for the actors in the film.
 The actors also sing on the film's soundtrack.
 Beck wrote and composed the music played by Sex Bob-omb in the film.
 The songs took two days to write and record, with Beck saying that "it needed to be underthought, [...] they had to be funny, but [he] also wanted them to sound raw, like demos."
 Brian LeBarton plays drums and bass for the band on the film's score and soundtrack.
 Two unreleased songs can also be heard in the teaser trailer.